-For my trip I was very fortunate to be helped by my diving buddy Martin, who lives in Tokyo and is fluent in Japanese having grown up with an American father and a Japanese mother.
-Martin put me in touch with Yoshihiro Ito, who is basically the Japanese “salamander whisperer” and one of the nicest guys you could hope to meet!
+For my trip I was very fortunate to be helped by my diving buddy Martin.
+Who lives in Tokyo and is fluent in Japanese having grown up with an American father and a Japanese mother.
+Martin put me in touch with Yoshihiro Ito, who is basically the Japanese “salamander whisperer”.
+He is also one of the nicest guys you could hope to meet!

 Ito san turned a life-long obsession with the wildlife of Japan in to his full-time occupation a few years ago – giving up a good job as a sales manager in the process!

-To see the giant salamanders we had to to to the city of Gifu, the capital of Gifu Prefecture in the Chūbu region of central Japan – which required a journey of just over two hours on the excellent Shinkansen bullet train from Shinagawa station in downtown Tokyo.
+To see the giant salamanders we had to get to the city of Gifu, the capital of Gifu Prefecture in the Chūbu region of central Japan.
+Which required a journey of just over two hours on the excellent Shinkansen bullet train from Shinagawa station in downtown Tokyo.

-Once kitted up in dry suits (the water is cold…) Ito san guided Martin and I to the best spots and we began our routines of watching rocks for about 25 minutes and then a few minutes of intense activity as the salamanders came up for air!
+Once kitted up in dry suits (the water is cold…) Ito san guided Martin and I to the best spot.
+And we began our routines of watching rocks for about 25 minutes at a time.
+Followed by a few minutes of intense activity as the salamanders came up for air!

-We spent two days around Wara and the on the third day Ito san took us to another river where he knew to find the regular “baby size” salamanders.
+We spent two days around Wara.
+Then on the third day Ito san took us to another river where he knew to find the regular “baby size” salamanders.

-For me the opportunity to stay in a local Ryokan style country inn was nearly as good as the experience with the salamanders… It has been on my “to do” list for many years, but as my Japanese is limited to asking for a beer and saying thank you, it was just too hard to do – but traveling with Martin and Ito san made it all happen!
+For me the opportunity to stay in a local Ryokan style country inn was nearly as good as the experience with the salamanders… It has been on my “to do” list for many years.
+But as my Japanese is limited to asking for a beer and saying thank you.
+It was just too hard to do.
+However traveling with Martin and Ito san made it all happen!

-We ate Japanese style in the inn’s dining room with other travelers who were passing through the area and it was just great.
+We ate Japanese style in the inn’s dining room with other travelers who were passing through the area.
+It was just great!

-The very best time to see the Japanese giant salamanders is during their mating season in late August when the sexually mature adults migrate up stream into the mountains to spawn and lay their eggs in “dens”.
+The very best time to see the Japanese giant salamanders is during their mating season in late August.
+This is when the sexually mature adults migrate up stream into the mountains.
+Where they spawn and lay their eggs in “dens”.

-The larger males guard those dens and are known as “denmasters” and will mate with numerous females during the season, while smaller males will often to sneak in to the dens and fertilize the eggs.
+The larger males guard those dens and are known as “denmasters”.
+They will mate with numerous females during the season.
+While smaller males will often to sneak in to the dens and fertilize the eggs.